keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 })();
 ```

-We can now get a taste of the perks to switching to typescript!
+We can now get a taste of the perks to switching to Typescript!

 ![typescript auto-completion example](/img/typescript_sample_auto_completion.png)